Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 2003), the leading specialist publisher on computer music.
 Since then he has

-published a book on Australian Jazz recordings (with the Australian Music
+published on Australian Jazz recordings (with the Australian Music

 Centre), and has edited the Oxford Companion to Computer Music (2009), and